Healthy Homes Assessment Homedale

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The consequences of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently being in the wrong of an Tenancy solutions ruling can be extremely costly for property managers and landlords.
-For professional advice, call today and book your rental properties house evaluation.
+The consequences of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being on the wrong side of a tenancy solutions ruling could be significant for property owners and landlords.
+For expert guidance, contact us today and book your rental property house assessment.

 home assessments for rental properties